OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

 - Capturing error codes
 - Defining environment variables
 - Handling timeout and polling
-- Running the code on a remote server if required (forthcoming)
+- Running the code on a remote server if required

 So we recommend that you always derive your file-wrapped component from the ExternalCode base class.
 The following example shows how to do this for a simple component.